 Problem Possible Causes What To Do Top burners do not light or do not burn evenly The pilots are not lit. (on standing pilot models) On models with standing pilots, lift the cooktop and hold a lit match next to the pilot opening between the front and rear burners.
-Plug on range is not completely inserted in the electrical outlet. • On models with electric ignition, make sure electrical plug is plugged into a live, properly grounded outlet.
+Plug on range is not completely inserted in the electrical outlet.
+On models with electric ignition, make sure electrical plug is plugged into a live, properly grounded outlet.
 Burner holes on the side or around the top of the burner may be clogged. • Remove the burners and clean them with a safety pin or paper clip.
 Make sure you do not enlarge the holes.
 Burners may not be fitted correctly onto the mounting brackets. • Remove the burners and reinstall them properly.
 Burners have yellow or yellow-tipped flames The combustion quality of burner flames needs to be determined visually. • Use the illustrations below to determine if your burner flames are normal.
-If burner flames look like A , further adjustment is required.
+If burner flames look like A , call for service.
 Normal burner flames should look like B or C , depending on the type of gas you use.
 With LP gas, some yellow tipping on outer cones is normal.
-A-Yellow flames B-Yellow tips C-Soft blue flam Further adjustment on outer cones Normal for LP gas gas Burner flames very large or yellow LP gas is improperly connected. • Check all steps in the Installation of the range section.
+A-Yellow flames Call for service Normal for LP gas C-Soft blue flames Normal for natural gas Burner flames very large or yellow LP gas is improperly connected. • Check all steps in the Installation of the range section.
 Oven will not work The thermostat capillary bulb must be clean and unobstructed.
 Make sure the thermostat capillary bulb (located in the upper portion of the oven) is in the correct position, no touching oven sides and not coated with anything.
 The oven vent is blocked. • The oven vent, on the back of the range, must be unobstructed.
 Oven control improperly set. • See the Using the oven sections.
 Incorrect cookware or cookware of improper size being used. • See the Using the oven for baking or roasting section.
 Oven bottom not securely seated in position. • See the Care and cleaning of the range section.
-Pilot light is not lit (on standing pilot models) • See the Oven Lighting Instructions for Standing Pilot Models section.
 Strong odor Improper air/gas ratio in the oven. • Adjust oven burner air shutter.
-See the Installation the range section.
-34 This is temporary. • An odor from the insulation around the oven liner normal for the first few times the oven is used.
+See the Installation of the range section.
+This is temporary. • An odor from the insulation around normal for the first few times the or